 In other words, there's clearly room for improvement on Google's part.
 It's certainly no Shazam-beater yet, but the convenience of not having to do anything except look at your lock screen is a winning feature.

 The overall experience in the latest version of pure Android is very clean and tidy.
 Main settings are easy to get to, with more advanced options in each category truncated and collapsable under an "advanced" tab.
 Notifications are neatly organised, and indicated with new notification dots above app icons.
 The new Autofill is a godsend, remembering your passwords and being able to fill them in wherever you are in the interface, whatever app you're in.

 Compared to Nougat it feels a little swifter and smoother, with more responsive and instantaneous switching between interfaces and apps.

-One new feature that is coming soon is the Google Lens technology within Assistant, which wasn't available to us during testing.
-At least, not in the Assistant interface.
+One new feature that also came in the Android 8.1 update was the Google Lens technology within Assistant.
 Google Lens is a way to use your camera to search for objects.
 It's basically an enhanced version of Goggles.

-We were able to use it in limited form in photos we'd already snapped in our Photos/gallery app.
-For the most part, it wasn't that smart.
+We were able to use it in limited form, and for the most part, it wasn't that smart.
 More often than not it didn't know what it was looking at.
 Or it came close to accurately detecting the object.
 For instance, thinking an iPhone 8 Plus was an iPhone SE, or a Smeg espresso machine was a basic drip machine, or a JBL speaker in a box shelf was a light fitting.
 Clearly, lots to improve here.

 While this is all nitpicking, the overall experience of Android Oreo on the Pixel is excellent.
 It's the best form of pure Android currently available.
 It's snappy, clean, and - with it being on a Pixel - it will always be up to date.